Editor-in-chief

 Laima Nomeikaite, Roskilde University (DK) & University of South-Eastern Norway (NO)

 Laima Nomeikaite is a researcher, human geographer and physical improviser.
 In recent years she has worked on a variety of projects related to culture, heritage research and urban planning.
 She has led the research project Street art, heritage and urban space as part of the broader urban heritage research project – BY-SIS at the Norwegian Institute for cultural heritage research (NIKU).
 The project has investigated the relationship between street art, heritage and space/place.
 She is particularly interested in the interlink between heritage, arts, city and space/place.
+In 2023 she obtained her PhD at Roskilde University with her thesis Street Art, Heritage and More-Than-Representational Approaches.

 Lu Pan, Hong Kong Polytechnic University (CN)